-1992 Dr. Mizra Beg, Director (DIER) was in charge.
+1992: Dr. Mizza Rog.
+Director (DIED) was in charge.
+Dr. Saced Ahmad Man was appointed as the Head of Educational Unit 1992: 1992-'93: Dr. Mizra Beg, Director (DIER) was in charge.
 Dr Saeed Ahmad Khan was appointed as the Head of Educational Unit.
-1992-'93: The first batch of 27 students (16 girls and 11 boys) were enrolled.
+First batch of 27 students (16 girls and 11 boys) were enrolled.
 1993 Prof. Fawzi Taha Ktob from Alexandria University took charge as the Dean.
-1994-'95: To provide internship to students DPCG tied-up with Dubai Govt.
-Hospitals, Iranian Hospital and Julphar Pharmaceutical Industry, 1334-33. for an internship program for the students.
+1994-'95: To provide internship to students DPC tied-up with Dubai Govt.
+Hospitals and Julphar Pharmaceutical Industry; for internship program for the students.
 1996 April: Submission of the Form-A to the Ministry of the Higher Education and Scientific Research for the Accreditation process.
 1996 October: Prof.J.S.
 Qadry was appointed as the Dean of the College.
 1996 December: Graduation of the First Batch of Pharmacists.
 1997 October: A team of experts from U.S.A visited the College to evaluate various facilities.
 A report was submitted to MOHE&SR. 1998 December: Got the approval and accreditation from the Ministry (MOHE&SR) as per its decree No (151) of 1998.
-The decree has authorized the College to award its graduates an accredited degree of B.Pharm.
-2001 February: Delegates from MOHE&SR revisited the College.
-The encouraging report was given.
-They also stressed that the College should start a Pharm.D.
-Degree program.
-August: Prof. Sobbi Ali Said took over as Dean -Dr. Saeed Ahmad Khan was appointed as Chief Academic Officer -Revised and updated BPharm curriculum.
-2004 Awarded the Dubai Quality Appreciation Award for being the Best Teaching Institute in the UAE.
+The decree has authorized the College to award its graduates an approved degree of B.Pharm.
+Along with accreditation and deemed University status.
+2001 February: Delegates from MOHE&SR visited the college again.
+Encouraging report was given.
+They also stressed that the college should start a Pharm.D.Degree program.
+August: Prof. Sobbi Ali Said took over as Dean -Dr. Saeed Ahmad Khan was appointed as Chief Academic Officer -Revised and updated syllabus and curriculum.
+2004: Awarded the Dubai Quality Appreciation Award for being the Best Teaching Institute in the UAE.
 2007 February: Dr. Saeed Ahmad Khan was appointed as the Dean.
-Initiated the open lecture series 'Pharmatalk- Share and Inspire', providing a platform for sharing best practices.
+2007 Initiated the open lecture series 'Pharmatalk- Share and Inspire', providing a platform for sharing best practices.
 Introduced advanced courses; Pharmacogenomics, Pharmaceutical Technology, Instrumentation Techniques, Clinical Testing Methods, Alternative and Complementary Medicines and Clinical Pharmacy, Pharmacoepidemiology.
-Initiated Journal Alert Forum (JAF) to bring in awareness of E-Journals, which resulted in periodical seminar presentations.
-2008 Renovation of total infrastructure of the College, administration offices, faculty and staff offices, lecture rooms, the computer labs with all facilities.
+Initiated Journal Alert Forum (JAF) to bring in awareness of E Journals, which resulted in periodical seminar presentations.
+2008 Renovation of total infrastructure of the college, administration offices, faculty and staff offices, lecture rooms, the computer labs with all facilities.
 Major curriculum revision was done with the inclusion of newly revised assessment methods.
 New Administration Units and Committees were formed.
-Training in Global Pharmaceutical laboratories for students of the fourth year.
-2011 DPC Newsletter, a monthly publication, was initiated with the aim of sharing experience and information covering news, events, faculty achievements and creative talents of students.
-2013 This year is a proud moment in the history of Dubai Pharmacy College for Girls (DPCG) as the Master's Program got initial accreditation from the Ministry of Higher Education and Scientific Research, UAE; for two specializations: Clinical Pharmacy, and Pharmaceutical Product Development.
+Training in Global Pharmaceutical laboratories for student of the fourth year.
+2011 DPC Newsletter, a monthly publication, was initiated with the aim of sharing experience and information covering news, 2011 events, faculty achievements and creative talents of students.
+2013 This year is a proud moment in the history of Dubai Pharmacy College for Girls (DPCG) as the Masters Program got initial accreditation from the Ministry of Higher Education and Scientific Research, UAE; for two specializations: Clinical Pharmacy, and Pharmaceutical Product Development.
 2015 Certificate course introduced in Drug Regulatory Affairs 2016 Awarded the GCC Pharma Outstanding Education Award.
 Re-accreditation for BPharm program by the Ministry of Education - Higher Education Affairs, UAE 2017 Introduced additional Certificate courses - Pharmacy Licensing and Pharmacovigilance 2018 Selected among 10 best valuable institutes in the UAE.
 Masters program was fully accredited by the Ministry of education - Higher Education Affairs, UAE.
-Education Leadership Award for Dean, Prof Saeed Ahmed Khan New research lab and labs for MPharm were designed in the DPCG extension in an adjacent building.
-The infrastructure of the library was enhanced to include newly-built study rooms to facilitate student learning.
-2019-2021 DPCG renewed/signed new MoUs with reputed healthcare organizations (Ref: DPCG Partnerships)
+Education Leadership Award for Dean, Prof Saeed Ahmed Khan New research lab and labs for MPharm were designed in the DPCG extension in adjacent building.
+2019 The infrastructure of the library was enhanced to include newly built study rooms to facilitate student learning.
+MoU with University of Strathclyde, United Kingdom to provide students in DPCG to pursue postgraduate/doctoral studie -019 DPCG signed an MoU with Manipal Academy of Higher Education (MAHE - Dubai)